hlandau/acmetool/README.md

 This table is maintained in good faith; I believe the above comparison to be accurate.
-If notified of any inaccuracies, I will rectify the table and publish a notice of correction here.
+If notified of any inaccuracies, I will rectify the table and publish a notice of correction here:

+  - This table previously stated that the official Let's Encrypt client doesn't support non-root operation.
+This was incorrect; it can be installed at user level and be configured to use user-writable directories.

 ## Licence